mikewesthad/phaser-3-tilemap-blog-posts/posts/post-2/README.md

 The next [post](https://medium.com/@michaelwesthadley/modular-game-worlds-in-phaser-3-tilemaps-3-procedural-dungeon-3bc19b841cd) covers creating a procedural dungeon world, and the one after that will cover integrating [Matter.js](http://brm.io/matter-js/) to create a wall-jumping platformer.

-Before we dive in, all the source code and assets that go along with this post can be found in [this repository](https://github.com/mikewesthad/phaser-3-tilemap-blog-posts/tree/master/examples/post-2).
-These tutorials use the latest version of Phaser (v3.16.2) and Tiled (v1.2.2) as of 02/26/19.
-Some pairings of older versions of Phaser and Tiled don't get along well, so I recommend using these two version.
+Before we dive in, all the code that goes along with this post is in [this repository](https://github.com/mikewesthad/phaser-3-tilemap-blog-posts/tree/master/examples/post-1).
+These tutorials use the latest version of Phaser (v3.55.2) as of 08/13/21.

 ## Intended Audience